sbarthelemy/arboris-python/doc/visu.rst

 function.

 Some graphic elements have a fixed size, such as the points or the frame arrows.
-They can be scaled altogether with a single :param:`scale` parameter, and ca
+They can be scaled altogether with a single `scale` parameter, and ca

 >>> options = ColladaDriver.get_default_options(scale=1.)